jmonteer/hegic-resources/docs/Purchasing Options.md

 ### Purchase the Option (Step 8-9)

 Observe the cost of the option denominated in ETH.
-All options are payabl in Ether regardless of the option's underlying asset.
+All options are payable in Ether regardless of the option's underlying asset.
 You must ensure that this amount of ETH is in you wallet in order for the transaction to process and for the option to be purchased.

 ![Check option cost](https://i.imgur.com/W22mVtz.jpg)